 And last but not least:

 Also, were you aware that HBO recently adapted a film version of this book?
 I must admit that I actually enjoyed the film (don’t hate me.)
-It was rather strange, just as strange as the book was.
-The film had it’s expected differences from the book, but honestly, I liked how they were able to keep me entertained since I already knew how the book ended.
+It was rather strange, just as strange as the book was, even without these 15 best quotes.
+The film had its expected differences from the book, but honestly, I liked how they were able to keep me entertained since I already knew how the book ended.
 If you ever find yourself chilling at home on a cold evening, throw on that film adaptation of “Fahrenheit 451,” and hopefully it will entertain you as much as it did me.